 Pursuant to the Company's articles of association, the Board of Directors must be composed of three to seven members.
-The Board of Directors is currently composed of four members, elected for a term of one year.
+The Board of Directors is currently composed of three members, elected for a term of one year.
 The aim is for the Board of Directors to be composed of persons who possess the necessary skills for performing their duties and have an in-depth understanding of the Company's business affairs.
 In this respect, the Board of Directors considers the following skills to be important: Insight into the institutional and commercial aerospace market, experience in development, manufacturing and sale of advanced test equipment, experience in international project sales and the related legal aspects, and management experience from a listed company.

-The Board members' shareholdings through controlled companies and/or held personally are set out on page 61-62.
+The Board members' shareholdings through controlled companies and/or held personally are set out on page 63-64.

-The remuneration of the Board of Directors for 2020/21 was unchanged at DKK 100,000.
+The remuneration of the Board of Directors for 2021/22 was unchanged at DKK 100,000.
 The Chairman receives 200% of the basic fee.

-At the Company's annual general meeting in October 2020 Michael Hove and Ulrich Beck were reelected to the Board of Directors, while Jakob Have was elected to rejoin the board.
-Steen Rosenkvist and Flemming Hynkemejer did not seek reelection.
+At the Company's annual general meeting in October 2021 Michael Hove, Jakob Have and Ulrich Beck were reelected to the Board of Directors.

-The remuneration of the Executive Management consists of a fixed salary and incentive programmes in the form of a cash bonus and warrants.
+The remuneration of the Executive Management consists of a fixed salary and incentive programmes in the form of a possible cash bonus and warrants.
 The weighting of the individual remuneration elements is intended to support the Company's positive performance in the short and long term.
 The cash bonus is performance-based relative to the annual budget to promote the Executive Management's focus on both revenue and costs.
 The vesting of warrants is based on the CEO's and CFO's employment with the Company and is described in more detail in note 6 to the financial statements.